Christian Jacobsen Drakenberg: Life

 According to documents presented by Drakenberg he was born in Skee in Bohuslän, which until 1658 belonged to Norway.
 His father was Jacob Drakenberg, a ship's captain, and his mother was Margrethe Lisbeth Juul.
 When he was 8 years old, he was sent to his uncle Bernt Drakenberg in Holland but five years later he took hire on a ship and left home.
 In the following years, he traveled between England, Spain, Norway, Greenland and in the Baltic Sea.
 In 1657, Drakenberg arrived in Kristiania as the Second Northern War was starting and he enlisted in the Danish Navy under Frederik III.
 In 1660, after the war, Drakenberg was hired as a quartermaster on Holmen Naval Base in Copenhagen.

 In 1664, Drakenberg took a new job on board a Norwegian ship, then a Portuguese and an English ship.
 During this period he traveled further and longer; Western India, Brazil and Malta.
 In 1671, he was captured by pirates for the first time but quickly got free.
 In 1675, the Scanian War started and Drakenberg enlisted in the navy under Christian V. He remained in the navy for 6 years before he took a job on a trade vessel.
-In the following years, he worked on a number of different ships and traded in Archangelsk and the Mediterranean.
+In the following years, he worked on a number of different ships and traded in Arkhangelsk and the Mediterranean.
 During a voyage to Spain in 1694, he was caught by Algerian pirates who sold him to a Turk in Tripoli, who sold him on to a plantation owner on Cyprus who finally sold him to a wealthy Jew in Aleppo.